 Hidekazu Ishiwata

-(Former National Tax Bureau Chief Appraiser)(Cold)
+(Former National Tax Bureau Chief Appraiser)(chilled)

-Pale golden yellow.
+Pale golden yellow visage.

 Lactic acid, volatile acid, light and refreshing.
 Astringent.
 At first it has a Japanese-style aroma like pickles, but at other times it reminds me of orange wine, and the flavors change from one flavor to the next.